ndd21/PHYS281/docs/numerical-integration.md

 \end{align}
 $$

-The trapezium rule can be formed from taking the average of equation @eq:fTaylor1 and equation @eq:fTaylor2.
-When we form this average and introduce the sum over sub-intervals we find that due to the negative sign in equation @eq:fTaylor2 the term linear in $h$ will cancel out, and we obtain
+The trapezium rule can be formed from taking the average of the Taylor expansion equations.
+When we form this average and introduce the sum over sub-intervals we find that due to the negative sign in the second Taylor expansion the term linear in $h$ will cancel out, and we obtain

 $$
 \begin{aligned}